-Numerous real estate companies, real estate investment trusts and U.S. institutional and foreign investors compete with us in obtaining creditworthy tenants to occupy our properties.
+Numerous real estate companies, real estate investment trusts and U.S. institutional and foreign investors compete with us in obtaining creditworthy tenants to occupy our properties, including, but not limited to, Hines Global REIT, Inc. ("Hines Global II"), Hines Global REIT II, Inc. ("Hines Global II") and other real estate investment vehicles sponsored by Hines.
 Many of these entities have significant financial and other resources, including operating experience, allowing them to compete effectively with us.
 Principal factors of competition in our primary business of owning office properties are the quality of properties, leasing terms (including rent and other charges and allowances for inducements and tenant improvements), the quality and breadth of tenant services provided, and reputation as an owner and operator of quality office properties in the relevant market.
 Additionally, our ability to compete depends upon, among other factors, trends of the global, national and local economies, investment alternatives, financial condition and operating results of current and prospective tenants, availability and cost of capital, taxes, governmental regulations, legislation and demographic trends.

-We believe Hines' extensive real estate experience and depth and breadth of its organization of 3,450 employees located in over 100 cities across the United States and 18 foreign countries allows it to more effectively operate our real estate assets.
+We believe Hines' extensive real estate experience and depth and breadth of its organization of 3,700 employees located in over 100 cities across the United States and 19 foreign countries allows it to more effectively operate our real estate assets.
 However, competition may result in lower occupancy or rental rates or increase the level of inducements we offer to tenants.